Legislation and Policy

 To increase ACRL's visibility and influence in the arena of higher education policy development and legislation, the ACRL Government Relations Committee (in consultation with the ACRL Board and staff) takes a direct and active role in formulating the ACRL legislative agenda including objectives for legislative action at the national level on issues which may affect the welfare of academic and research libraries.
 Find out more below:

-Printable PDF of legislative agenda
+Printable PDF of the legislative agenda

-- Public Access to Federally Funded Research
+- Access to Federally Funded Research

 Are you interested in federal legislation and policy affecting libraries?
 Are you connected in your campus community?
 Are you willing to work with your members of Congress for change?
 ACRL needs you!
 Become an ACRL Legislative Advocate.
 We’re seeking to expand our group of ACRL Legislative Advocates and invite you to join.